blendoc/pages/audio/audio_volume.md

 In case of the open movie "Spring": duration = 464.1s, nr_of_frames = 11139 and nr_of_sample_per_frame = 1837.38.
 So, for each frame there are 1837 samples.
 To calculate the dB value underneath the playhead, we need the peak or rms value of these 1837 samples.

 You can access these samples with the limit-method.
 This method works with timecode.
 So, you need the start and end time code of the current frame.
+These start and end times are relative to the selected strip.
+The first frame of the selected strip is zero.
+The current frame however is relative to the timeline.
+So, you have to subtract the strip.frame_start from the current frame.
 The calculation of the db or RMS value is the same as above.

 ~~~python
 cur_frame = bpy.context.scene.frame_current